CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/README.md

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/32_spreadsheet_4.png)

-You'll notice however, that the very last cell does not have a comma, so we've overriden the tone.
+You'll notice however, that the very last cell does not have a comma, so we've overridden the tone.
 Copy the value from the last cell of column C, into the last cell of D.

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/33_spreadsheet_5.png)